 Yes, in the beginning we focused all of our efforts on the placement and rescue of retiring Thoroughbred racehorses.
 With time, we found that people needed support through information on training and handling them.
 We expanded our work to include important services such as publishing the book, New Track, New Life, to assist those who have or or are considering getting a retired racer.
 In addition, we hold clinics to help people learn about retraining and handling these wonderful horses.
 We are proud that because of our work, many horses have the option to find a good, stable home instead of requiring rescue.
 Although we do still rescue horses, we do much more…..

 Horses in our retraining program are located at Leighton Farm.
 TPR helps horses we cannot take possession of by posting Assisted Placements.
+We connect you directly with the owner or trainer.
 Assisted Placements can be On the Track, Off the Track and/or Looking for a Home.
-In many cases, the decision to retire them has just been made and we do not have the funds to move them off the track.
-Many times they are not training any longer and are only handwalking around the barn at the track.
-With training fees at the track averaging $100 per day plus expenses, its no mystery why a trainer would choose to give a horse away rather than sell it for a few thousand dollars.
-Horses on the track must be let down before beginning their new career.
-Refer to the Retraining Guide for more information on this and more.
+In many cases, the decision to retire them has just been made and we do not have the funds to move them off the track and into our program.
 Some Assisted Placements are off of the track and already located on a farm.
 Some have only been rested and have not started retraining while others already have a job.
-With Assisted Placements, we connect you directly with the owner or trainer.

-Adopters must be have their references checked and be approved to adopt through our organization.
-We strive to keep this as simple as possible.
-Just fill out our reference application and submit it.
-Click Here to download our reference application.
+Adopters must be approved to adopt through our organization.
+Simply fill out our reference application and submit it.
+Click Here to download our reference application, you will need Adobe.
 Click here to download Adobe, it’s free.
 We will contact you with the outcome and if qualified you will receive a Confirmation number signifying you have completed the application and been approved.
 Adopters must also agree to fill out and submit an update on their adopted Thoroughbred six months after the date of adoption.
 Click Here to see the form.
 We will email or snail mail one to you about two weeks before the due date.
 In addition all adopters must agree to an update by phone one month and one year after the adoption.
 A TPR representative will contact you during those times, please return their call in a timely manner.
 We want your new horse to work out and please know we are here to help you with any problems or needs that may arise.
 During the first year the adopter must allow TPR visit the Adopted Horse.
 We will contact you in advance to and give you at least 7 days notice we are coming for a visit.

-1. Fill out the adoption reference request form fully.
-We provide it in two formats, Word and Adobe.
-Click here to download Adobe, it’s free.
-If neither of these work for you, contact Qualify@goodhorse.org and she will provide the form in another format or take your application over the phone.
+1. Fill out the adoption reference form completely.
+Click here to download it.
+If you are having trouble with the form, contact [email protected] and we will provide the form in another format or take your application over the phone.